 Splish splash, your iPhone took a bath.
 What now?
-When your iPhone gets exposed to liquid, wine, water, beer or the swimming pool, somethings needs to be done right away.
-Failure to do so will result in an iPhone that is no better than a paper weight.
+When your iPhone gets exposed to liquid, wine, water, beer or the swimming pool, something needs to be done right away.
+Failure to do so will result in an iPhone that is no better than a paperweight.
 Sooner or later, you will want to know as much as possible about iPhone water damage repair.
 The first thing you want to do is get it down to an iPhone repair shop as soon as possible.
 But, this isn’t always possible right away.
-To prevent further damage to your cell phone, these are some things to do in the mean time:
+To prevent further damage to your cell phone, these are some things to do in the meantime:

 First Things First For iPhone Water Damage Repair